Automating schema drift detection between source and graph

 )

-for record in node_result.records:
+for r in nodes.records:

-rel_result = driver.execute_query(
+rels = driver.execute_query(

 "CALL db.schema.relationshipTypeProperties() "